This healthy taco meat is something I could make with my eyes closed. Some vegetable additions make this budget AND waist-friendly!

 Depending on who I’m serving this to, I’ll add more or less homemade taco seasoning to increase or decrease the spice level in these tacos.

 And then of course there are the toppings!
 Usually tacos require a bit of planning – I need to include them in my meal plan for the week to make sure I have all the fixings for a great taco.
-We love refried beans, guacamole, salsa, lettuce (and yes, I totally buy the pre-shredded because it’s really the only time I buy iceberg lettuce), cheese, and then of course some great tortilla chips.
+We love refried beans, guacamole, salsa, lettuce (and yes, I totally buy the pre-shredded because it’s really the only time I buy iceberg lettuce), cheese, and of course, tortilla chips.

 If you’re not feeling the ground meat in this recipe, I’d encourage you to try this slow cooker shredded chicken for tacos or Instant Pot pork carnitas.
 Another thing to note is that I typically use all ground turkey when I’m feeding my family alone.
 I’ve found that a mix of turkey and beef is a great crowd pleaser.
 You could also easily use all ground beef in place of the turkey in this recipe.